Nakatai-0322/Nakatai-0322/README.md

 I'm Nakatai.

-I'm a developer kind of guy.
+I'm a developer **kind of** guy.

+And I am crazy human.

-Nice to meet you!
+But,nice to meet you!

 ## Skills